Accessing detailed Form Reports

 Short Text and Long Text questions collect open-ended, text-based responses from participants.

-Before seeing the results for these questions, users must first analyse responses either manually, or automatically through The HiVE's Analysis Assistant.
+Before seeing the results for these questions, users must first analyse responses either manually, or automatically through Social Pinpoint's Analysis Assistant.
 Following this process, the aggregated results are available in the Summary report, shown under three key sections.

 Sentiment indicates the overall emotional tone of your responses with results displayed as a 'horizontal' bar visualisation showing the distribution across four classifications: positive, mixed, negative, and neutral.